senchalabs/jsduck/README.md

 support Titanium and Alloy documentation.
 The [doctools](https://github.com/appcelerator/doctools) repo contains related scripts and configuration files for building the docs.

+All Appcelerator-related changes to JSDuck are released under the same GPLv3 license as the original code.

 See the [main JSDuck repo](https://github.com/senchalabs/jsduck) for much more information on the JSDuck project.